 Note: For example, Item 103 in Table S1.1(1) - Reporting timestamp is an item that may be created by a Derivative Trade Repository derived from the submission by a Reporting Entity of a report about a Reportable Transaction.

+(1C) Where the Derivative Trade Repository to which the Reporting Entity reports Derivative Transaction Information requires additional information about a report of Derivative Transaction Information to be reported to it for the purposes of the Derivative Trade Repository’s data handling requirements, the Reporting Entity must report that information.

+Note: For example, the ISO 20022 element Technical Record Identification that is defined as a ‘Unique identifier of a record in a message used as part of error management and status advice message’ may be required to be reported by a Derivative Trade Repository.

+(1D) Where Derivative Transaction Information specified in column 3 of an item of Table S1.1(1), S1.1(2) or S1.1(3) is not required to be reported for a Reportable Transaction, the Reporting Entity may report that information provided that it does in accordance with the format and allowed values set out in columns 4 and 5 of the item.

 Exception where no Licensed Repository or Prescribed Repository

 (2) A Reporting Entity is not required to comply with the requirements of subrule (1) and this Part that would otherwise apply to the Reporting Entity in relation to a Reportable Transaction if, at the time the Reporting Entity is required to comply with the requirements: